asdf-vm/asdf/README.md

 * `ref:v1.0.2-a` or `ref:39cb398vb39` - tag/commit/branch to download from github and compile
 * `path:/src/elixir` - a path to custom compiled version of a tool to use.
 For use by language developers and such.

+To install all the tools defined in a `.tool-versions` file run the `asdf install` command with no other arguments in the directory containing the `.tool-versions` file.

 ## Credits

 Me ([@HashNuke](http://github.com/HashNuke)), High-fever, cold, cough.